 Sometimes the conversation is about the relationship, the love interest’s past, their passion, a secret—it really depends.
-But it’s a one-time intimate moment that brings the two of you closer.
+But it’s a special, intimate moment that brings the two of you closer.

 In the heart event, you’ll usually have dialogue options to pick from.
 The right choice will make them like you, and the wrong one will set you back!

 This introduces you, the player, to the love interest.
 It’s a first impression to who they are, their personality, their family, their role in the town, and so on.

 Your characters might start off with a black heart if they hardly know each other.
 Conversation is shallow, boring, and generic—more like small talk.
 In the picture, you can see that Gray even starts off a little rude.

 Purple heart event 💜

 In the purple heart event, the player will be typically be asked to choose a side.
 The love interest will ask you to agree with them over some trivial matter.
 It’s usually nothing serious!

 For example, the love interest might say, “I want to send him roses, and my mom wants to send him daisies.
 Help us pick!”

 Obviously, you need to pick your love interest’s side.
 This is probably when the love interest notices or recognizes the player as a friend.